Khushitttttt/Outfit-Sync/README.md

 # Outfit Sync 👗🤖

-Outfit Sync is an interactive app that helps users decide what to wear based on their *mood, **weather, and **occasion*.
+Outfit Sync is an interactive app that helps users decide what to wear based on their Mood, Weather, and Occasion.

 ## 💡 Features
 - Smart outfit recommendations based on user inputs.